jiinjeong/CSVolunteer/README.md

     * Within the website folder, you might want to create separate folders for HTML documents (webpages), CSS documents (stylesheets), images, and video or audio files.
   * By convention, the home page of a website is titled `index.html`, and it links to a CSS file titled `main.css` or `style.css`.
 * **Relative file paths**
-  * In the next few lessons, we will be adding images and videos to our webpages, and we will be linking our webpages to other webpages in order to create a website.
-When we do so, we will have to tell the computer how to get to the image file, video file, or HTML document that we want.
+  * In the next few lessons, we will be adding images to our webpages, and we will be linking our webpages to other webpages in order to create a website.
+When we do so, we will have to tell the computer how to get to the image file or to the other HTML document.
   * In other words, when we reference a given file within our HTML document, we need to provide a relative file path.
 A relative file path is a path to get from the location of our HTML document to the location of the given file.
   * If both the given file and our HTML document are in the same folder, the relative file path is simply the name of the given file.
     * This is because the relative file path always starts in the location of our HTML document.
     * For example, if a folder called `MyWebsite` contains `index.html` and `image.png`, then the relative file path from `index.html` to `image.png` is `image.png`.
-  * If the given file is in a folder that is in the folder of the HTML document, the relative file path is the name of the inner folder, a forward slash, and the name of the given document.
+  * If the given file is in a folder that is in the folder of the HTML document, the relative file path is the name of the inner folder, a forward slash (`/`), and the name of the given document.
     * This is because a foward slash means to go into the folder or file written after it.
     * For example, if a folder called `MyWebsite` contains `index.html` and a folder called `Images`, and `Images` contains `image.png`, then the relative file path from `index.html` to `image.png` is `Images/image.png`.
       * In this example, the file path starts in the folder `MyWebsite` (because it is the location of `index.html`), goes into the folder `MyWebsite/Images`, and selects the file `MyWebsite/Images/image.png`.
-  * If the given file is in a folder that contains the folder of the HTML document, then the relative file path is two periods (`..`), a forward slash, and the name of the given document.
+  * If the given file is in a folder that contains the folder of the HTML document, then the relative file path is two periods (`..`), a forward slash (`/`), and the name of the given document.
     * This is because `..` means to go out of the current folder and into the folder than contains it.
   * For example, if a folder called `MyWebsite` contains `index.html` and a folder called `Pages`, and `Pages` contains `page1.html`, then the relative file path from `page1.html` to `index.html` is `../index.html`.
     * In this example, the file path starts in `MyWebsite/Pages` (because it is the location of `page1.html`), goes up out of `MyWebsite/Pages` and into `MyWebsite`, and selects `MyWebsite/index.html`.
-    * You can go up multiple directories by repeating the `../`
+    * You can go up multiple directories by repeating the `../`.
       * For example: `../../index.html`
 * **Links**
-  * A create a link on our webpage, we use "a" tags, as such: `<a href=DESTINATION-OF-LINK>YOUR CLICKABLE TEXT</a>`
+  * A create a link on our webpage, we use an `a` tag, as such: `<a href=DESTINATION-OF-LINK>YOUR CLICKABLE TEXT</a>`
     * `a` stands for "anchor".
-    * The link tag should be used with the hyperreference attribute, abbreviated `href`.
+    * The link tag should be used with the hyper-reference attribute, abbreviated `href`.
 The value is this attribute is the destination of the link.
-      * It tells the computer where to go or what to do when the user clicks on the text of the link.
+      * It tells the computer where to go or what to do when the user clicks on the text of the link, called the *anchor text*.
   * There are four types of links that can be included on a webpage:
     * Internal links
       * When clicked, an internal link leads to different page on the same website.